a-mt/gcp-gke-django/DEPLOY_0_PROVISION.md

   gateway   gke-l7-global-external-managed   34.36.76.231   True         80s

   # Give it 2-3 min for the Load Balancer to get up and running
+  # To see what's going on: kubectl events
   $ curl 34.36.76.23
   curl: (52) Empty reply from server